jkempf42/kube-volttron/central-node/README.md

 the VIP bus (individual pods in a Kubernetes cluster have no access to a common Unix socket which is how agents typically communicate on the VIP bus).

+- `vcentral-cloud-service.yml`: This defines a NodePort service for `vcentral` and omits the `externalIPs` key since this service will be accessed through the Nginx reverse proxy.

 ### Vcentral storage manifest

 The `vcentral` storage manifest in the file `vcentral-storage.yml` defines three Kubernetes objects for mounting a local directory into the `vcentral` pod:

-- `StorageClass`: This defines a type for a Kubernetes persistent volume.
+- StorageClass: This defines a type for a Kubernetes persistent volume.
 A `local` storage class is used because we want to mount a local directory, and the class name is `local-storage`

-- `PersistentVolume`: This type describes the path to the actual directory on the local node we want to mount.
+- PersistentVolume: This type describes the path to the actual directory on the local node we want to mount.
 It also needs to specify what node the directory is on in the `nodeAffinity` section.
 Change the node name in the `matchExpressions:` `values:` section from `central-node` to the hostname of your central node.
-Note the `spec.persistentVolumeReclaimPolicy` is set to `Retain` indicating that the volume should be retained if the pod goes down, and the `storageClassName` indicates the name of the `StorageClass` type of the persistent volume, in this case `local-storage`.
+Note the `spec.persistentVolumeReclaimPolicy` is set to `Retain` indicating that the volume should be retained if the pod goes down, and the `storageClassName` indicates the name of the StorageClass type of the persistent volume, in this case `local-storage`.

-- `PersistentVolumeClaim`: This type allows a pod to exercise a claim on the `PersistentVolume`.
+- PersistentVolumeClaim: This type allows a pod to exercise a claim on the PersistentVolume.
 It also indicates
 the `storageClassName`, again, `local-storage`.
 The `accessModes` array is set to `ReadWriteOnce` indicating that